Osiris-Team/Vaadin-Desktop-App/README.md

 ![](.github/images/img.png)

-To get started clone this repo and run the `start` task:
+To get started clone this repo and run the `start` task in your IDE:

 ![](.github/images/img_1.png) <br>